elliotec/ellio2/source/posts/2017-11-18-a-hacker-news-reader-for-no-reason.html.markdown

 - Since I'm using modern ECMAScript features, only more modern browsers will support it, but my audience should be fine with that.
 - Only shows the top stories - no Ask HN, new, jobs, etc. unless they're on the front page.
 This is not a limitation to me personally since I spend 99% of my HN time just on the front page.
 - No login, upvote, or posting functionality.
-Unfortunately the HN API doesn't support this yet, but if/when it does, maybe I'll try to get the all that in another 99 lines.
+Unfortunately the HN API doesn't support this yet, but if/when it does, maybe I'll try to get all that in with another 99 lines :D
 - I'm not a designer.
 This was styled with my typical aesthetic of a minimal dark theme with green all over.
 Probably not everyone's favorite but certainly mine, and it's mine, so whatever.

 ### The code